TheMrIron2/Project-Lylat/README.md

 - **[MotoLegacy](https://github.com/MotoLegacy)** - Planning and Programming

 ## Disclaimer
-This is a non-commercial, free project with no intention of infringement on any Nintendo IPs or otherwise. <br>
+This is a non-commercial, free project with no intention of infringement on any Nintendo IPs or otherwise.
-Models and the Star Fox name are recognised properties of [Nintendo](https://www.nintendo.com/). <br>
+Models and the Star Fox name are recognised properties of [Nintendo](https://www.nintendo.com/).
 You can find this notice in our license too.